 A Waterloo Sustainable Development Group (WaterlooSDG) team, which includes Chief Executive Officer Tarek AlFarra and Senior Sustainable Agriculture Consultant ‘Chief’ Ibrahim AlRashid, is on an extensive sustainable development technologies-promoting tour of several Middle Eastern countries including Jordan, Qatar and Kuwait.

-The WaterlooSDG – EnConsult agreement paves the way for both parties to jointly collaborate in exploring, designing and implementing integrated sustainable development projects and training initiatives particularly in agriculture, water management, and sustainable energy in Jordan and the entire Middle East and North Africa (MENA) Region.
+The WaterlooSDG – EnConsult MoU paves the way for both parties to jointly collaborate in exploring, designing and implementing integrated sustainable development projects and training initiatives particularly in agriculture, water management, and sustainable energy in Jordan and the entire Middle East and North Africa (MENA) Region.

 Founded over 14 years ago in Amman, Jordan, EnConsult provides business, non-governmental organizations and public policy decision makers with advisory services and practical solutions to assist them in facilitating growth.
 Their clients include private enterprises and national and regional public sector entities.

 In his remarks on the agreement, Dr. Mansour said that “EnConsult will explore with WSDG the initiation of a number of sustainable development projects primarily in the field of sustainable agriculture.
 The ideas that were discussed center on promoting the best practices and technologies that the Waterloo Sustainable Development Group brings to the table, which would assist in advancing sustainable agriculture know-how and training in the Kingdom and the region, creating in the process a whole new array of job opportunities that did not exist before.”